Western-Health-Covid19-Collaboration/wh_covid19_app/docs/GITHUB101.md

 - The `source code` (computer instructions) produced as part of that work follows a set of procedures - like a medical protocol - that ends up in producing a new version of the app, that would be automatically updated into mobile's phones.
 This can happen very quickly or very slowly, depending on a number of factors such as urgency, developer's available time and technical hurdles.
 - After all work and procedures are wrapped up the `issue` is closed.

+That's the gist of it.
+You can find more info on [README.md](../README.md) under the "Development process" section.

 ### Tips for creating and handling issues

 Good titles for new issues follow a common format such as "As a user I'd like to":
 - see a video about doff
 - share a pdf over email
-- collapse and and uncollapse the text about etc etc
+- collapse and and uncollapse the text about ... etc etc